-The FY24 Adopted Budget was developed in context with the financial policies and business plan adopted by the Smith County Commissioners Court which can be found in this document.
-Revenues for all appropriable funds total \$137,416,011, representing a 15.7% increase from the fiscal year (FY) 2023 Adopted Budget.
-Revenue from sales tax has continued to show slight increases but is estimated to stabilize around the FY23 amount.
-Interest earnings have significantly increased from the FY23 Adopted Budget estimate due to economic conditions.
-The overall collection of fines and fees is projected to remain about the same as FY23.
+The FY2025 Adopted Budget was developed in context with the financial policies and business plan adopted by the Smith County Commissioners Court which can be found in this document.
+Revenues for all appropriable funds total \$148,417,110, representing a 7.41% increase from the fiscal year (FY) 2024 Adopted Budget.
+Revenue from sales tax has continued to show slight increases but is estimated to stabilize around the FY24 amount.
+Interest earnings have significantly increased from the FY24 Adopted Budget estimate due to economic conditions.
+The overall collection of fines and fees is projected to remain about the same as FY24.

-The budget appropriates \$167,750,372 toward operating, capital, and debt service expenditures.
+The budget appropriates \$252,993,995 toward operating, capital, and debt service expenditures.
 Ongoing general fund expenditures are appropriated at less than anticipated revenue for the fiscal year in compliance with the General Fund Reserve Policy adopted by the Commissioners Court.
 Excess reserve funds are being appropriated according to the policy for non-recurring capital projects and other capital equipment.
-Total employment for Smith County for 2024 is budgeted at 916 full time employees, an increase of 11 FTE from FY23.
+Total employment for Smith County for 2025 is budgeted at 930 full-time employees, an increase of 14 full time employees from FY24.
 The complete schedule of changes can be found on page 60 of this document.

-The FY2024 Adopted Budget reflects the following priorities: (1) New courthouse and parking structure project; (2) road improvements; (3) retaining qualified, contributing employees; (4) improved operational efficiency; (5) continued improvements to facilities and technology; and (6) essential funding for law enforcement and jail operations.
+The FY2025 Adopted Budget reflects the following priorities: (1) New courthouse and parking structure project; (2) road improvements; (3) retaining qualified, contributing employees; (4) improved operational efficiency; (5) continued improvements to facilities and technology; and (6) essential funding for law enforcement and jail operations.
 The highlights are:

-- Property Tax Rate The 2023 property tax rate that funds the FY24 budget will increase from the 2022 property tax rate of .330000 to .347264.
-The tax rate increase of 1.7 cents is attributed to the increase in the debt service rate associated with the voter approved bonds for the new courthouse and parking structure.
-The Smith County property tax rate remains as one of the lowest among the 254 counties in the State of Texas. - Workforce Salaries Most positions will receive a 5% Cost of Living Adjustment (COLA) in the FY24 Budget although some positions will receive base pay increases in FY24 above the COLA.
-These adjustments are intended to attract and retain the very best throughout our county operations and allow Smith County to remain competitive in the job market. - Road & Bridge Projects The County continues investing in our Road & Bridge infrastructure and we have recently completed the fifth year of six years in our Road & Bridge bond program.
-A recent review of the work completed in the first 60 months of that program concluded that we are on schedule with the completion of projects and under budget.
-This is great news and a reflection of our commitment to be effective and efficient with each tax dollar that comes our way.
-The FY2024 budget continues the commitment toward roads & bridges by maintaining the FY23 tax rate of 4.25 cents of the current property tax rate toward the Road & Bridge fund.
+• Property Tax Rate - The 2024 property tax rate that funds the FY25 budget will increase from the 2023 property tax rate of .347264 to .364231.
+The tax rate increase of 1.6967 cents is attributed to the increase in the debt service rate associated with the voter approved bonds for the new courthouse and parking structure.
+The Smith County property tax rate remains as one of the lowest among the 254 counties in the State of Texas.

+- Employee Investment Most positions will receive a 2.5% Cost of Living Adjustment (COLA) in the FY25 Budget although some positions will receive base pay increases in FY25 above the COLA.
+These adjustments are intended to attract and retain the very best throughout our county operations and allow Smith County to remain competitive in the job market. - Road & Bridge Projects The County continues investing in our Road & Bridge infrastructure with Phase 2 of the Road & Bridge Plan.
+The FY2025 budget continues the commitment toward roads & bridges by maintaining the FY24 tax rate of 4.25 cents of the current property tax rate toward the Road & Bridge fund.
 This commitment is significant because it ensures that the County continues to have a sufficient amount dedicated of the tax rate each year to pay for maintenance of our roads and bridges as the bond program allows us to reconstruct them.
-We will need to continue to bring this allocation up over the next few years when feasible to ensure long term sustainability of our Road & Bridge program beyond bond funding.
-Additionally, the FY23 budget also appropriated an \$11M transfer into the Road & Bridge fund from the general fund reserves in order to prepare for the additional road and bridge construction not covered by the issuance of bond funds or included in the regular maintenance budget. - Facility Needs & Capital Improvements In FY21, Smith County procured property for a new Road & Bridge facility and has appropriated capital funding in FY22 and FY23 to renovate the facilities for the relocation of the road and bridge department.
-This capital project is in the final stages for FY24.
+We will need to continue to bring this allocation up over the next few years when feasible to ensure long term sustainability of our Road & Bridge program beyond bond funding. - Facility Needs & Capital Improvements In FY21, Smith County procured property for a new Road & Bridge facility and has appropriated capital funding in FY22 and FY23 to renovate the facilities for the relocation of the road and bridge department.
+This capital project is nearly complete.
 Additionally, in FY20, Smith County thoroughly evaluated the potential solutions to the longstanding courthouse problem and placed that issue on the November 2022 ballot for decision by the public.
 The \$179M bond proposal was passed for the construction of a new courthouse and parking structure.